FurkanCodes/konvertit/README.md

 WARNING:
 The performance is dependent on your computers' power.
 There might be some bugs while converting.
+## BUGS
+- The loading bar does not reflect the actual progress, it is because FFMPEG library does not provide loading state currently.
+- Sometimes, image conversion fails.

 ## TODO
-Make it completely Typesafe(as of now, the logic is not typesafe) Convert trancoding logic into its own Hook, add mobile responsiveness
+- Make it completely Typesafe(as of now, the logic is not typesafe)
+- Convert trancoding logic into its own Hook,
+- Add mobile responsiveness

+## Features

+- Light/dark mode toggle
+- Video and image conversion

 ## Getting Started